soupi/learn-haskell-blog-generator/src/06-errors_and_files/02-except.md

 force anyone using these functions to handle these errors - should a user who called `writeFile` be required to handle a "file not found" error?
 Should a user who called `readFile` be required to handle an "out of disk space" error?
-There are many many more possible IO errors! "network unreachable", "out of memory", "cancelled thread", we cannot require a user to handle all these errors, or even cover them all in a data type.
+There are many, many more possible IO errors! "network unreachable", "out of memory", "cancelled thread", we cannot require a user to handle all these errors, or even cover them all in a data type.